BahiHussein/EscapeVelocity/README.md

 EscapeVelocity
 ==============

-An Android webview for mobile websites and web apps - customize your app in 5 minutes Zulucoding Android WebView, provides the best solution for Mobile websites and web mobile APPS to look exactly like a native android APP.
-The APP is designed to show the best performance of your mobile website and handle the most common connection errors.It is very easy to edit and customize, with just few and simple steps your app will be ready in few minutes.
+An Android webview for mobile websites and web apps.
+It allows you to create your own Android application for using your mobile website (online/offline - hosted locally).

 Features